Gilbert Austin: Influences

-Discussing the need for a treatise on delivery, Austin writes "during my examination of modern writers, it has appeared to me, that, with little exception, they have neglected to pay due attention to the precepts and authority of the great and ancient masters" (v).
+Discussing the need for a treatise on delivery, Austin writes: "During my examination of modern writers, it has appeared to me, that, with little exception, they have neglected to pay due attention to the precepts and authority of the great and ancient masters."
 Austin remedies this oversight by compiling a collection of classical sources on the art of delivery.
 Austin was heavily influenced by Cicero and Quintilian.
-Cicero refers to action as the "language of the body" and the art of delivery as "corporeal eloquence" (Austin [1806] 1966:1).
-Austin attributes to Quintilian the use of the word chironomia to refer to the art of gesture (2).
+Cicero refers to action as the "language of the body" and to the art of delivery as "corporeal eloquence."
+Austin attributes to Quintilian the use of the word chironomia to refer to the art of gesture.
 In Chironomia, Austin quotes extensively from Cicero's De oratore and Quintilian's Institutio oratoria.

 Austin also cites Ludovicus Cressolius's 1620 book Vacationes Autumales sive de perfecta Oratoris, Actione, et Pronuntiatione and the work of Caussinus as influences.
-Despite their use of the term elocution for the art Austin calls delivery, Austin refers to Thomas Sheridan's Lectures on Elocution (1762) and John Walker's Elements of Elocution (1781) in his discussion of voice and countenance.
+Despite their use of the term elocution for the art which Austin calls delivery, Austin refers to Thomas Sheridan's Lectures on Elocution (1762) and John Walker's Elements of Elocution (1781) in his discussion of voice and countenance.

 Austin's work would appear to be a direct descendant of John Bulwer's book Chirologia, or, the Natural Language of the Hand which, when it was published in 1644, also included Bulwer's work Chironomia; or, the Art of Manual Rhetoricke.
-However, Austin does not mention Bulwer anywhere in his Chironomia.
-Robb and Thonssen (1966) suggest this is because Austin was unfamiliar with Bulwer's book (xi).
+However, Austin does not mention Bulwer anywhere in his own Chironomia, and may have been unfamiliar with Bulwer's book.